AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/upperPanel.rst

 The little gear icon opens a menu with the following items:

-* **Clone** — makes a temporary copy of the current calculator.
-Useful for testing a change out before saving it to the live calculator.
+* **Clone** — Makes a temporary copy of the current calculator.
+Useful for testing a change out before saving it to a live calculator.
-* **Merge to other calculator** — allows you to merge this calculator with another one.
+* **Merge to other calculator** — Allows you to merge this calculator with another one.
 Useful for copying some changes from a cloned calculator to a published calculator. *If you can't see this option, get your reviewer/proofreader to do the merge.*
-* **Show revisions (soon)** — will allow you to see all the different revisions of a calculator.
+* **Show revisions (soon)** — Will allow you to see all the different revisions of a calculator.
 A revision will be stored each time the calculator is saved.
-* **Show redundant children (soon)** — will show the redundant, sub-calculators that are associated with this calculator.
+* **Show redundant children (soon)** — Will show the redundant, sub-calculators that are associated with this calculator.

 Let's explore each of these tools in detail next.

 Clone
 ^^^^^

 Cloning a calculator is useful if you need to add a new feature to an existing calculator.
-Here are step-by-step instructions to clone a calculator:
+Here are the step-by-step instructions to clone a calculator:

 1. Click on the gear cog icon and select **Clone**.
 2. A draft of the new cloned calculator is then displayed.
 The slug and name are pre-filled with today's date and current time.
 You are free to **change the slug/name to something more meaningful**.
 You can also make changes to the calculator at this stage, but it's probably best to save first.